FelixOnline/v2/content/articles/2010-10-14-battle-of-ideas-comes-to-south-kensington.md

 subtitle: >
   Gilead Amit interviews Claire Fox, Director of the Institute of Ideas, ahead of its weekend of debates at the Royal College of Art
 date: "2010-10-14 19:13:21 +0100"

 # Attributes from Felix Online V1
 id: "199"
 old_path: /news/199/battle-of-ideas-comes-to-south-kensington
 aliases:
  - /news/199/battle-of-ideas-comes-to-south-kensington
+imported: true
+comments:
+ - Read the inside story on the Battle of Ideas and the secretive LM network herehttpwwwpowerbaseinfoindexphpBattle_of_IdeasI bought this foawemrrk
+ - RichGRID on a leap of faith I could not be more pleased Its one of the few times that Ive seen an honest product I have little coding experience but am able to easily tinker with the foawemrrk to achieve the look that I want As for support no question is too small for Felix to answer I was hesitant to request assistance on such a small issue but sure enough Felix responded in a matter of hours with the answer that I had been looking for In the end I highly recommended this toolset to the average person its really user friendly and well designed After about an hour of browsing through the options I had a basic understanding on how it all worked I couldnt see myself using anything else to build my studio siteI agree with Christopher above Felixs theme is worth every penny Not only is the product wfur

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true